AleksanStark/mcp-ipfs-server/README.md

 ## Example Prompts for Claude

-Here are some examples of how to instruct Claude to use pinata-mcp:
+Here are some examples of how to instruct Claude to use ipfs-mcp:

 ```
 Upload an image to IPFS: